MartinImoberdorf/MartinImoberdorf/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-🟨 ⚡ I’m very interested in everything related to Python and the popular libraries that come with it.
+🟨 ⚡ I have a strong passion for Python and enjoy exploring its vast ecosystem of powerful and widely-used libraries.

-🟨 Nowadays, I'm really into the world of cybersecurity, particularly in penetration testing (pentesting). 👩‍💻
+🟨 I'm particularly interested in Backend Development, with hands-on experience using Java and the Spring Boot framework to build scalable applications.

-🟨 I’m interested in Backend Development (FastAPI, Django, Flask, Spring Boot) (Python - Java).
+🟨 I'm deeply fascinated by the field of cybersecurity, with a growing focus on penetration testing and ethical hacking. 👩‍💻

-🟨 In my free time, I use Unity and C# to develop video games. 🎮
+🟨 During my spare time, I love working with Unity and C# to bring game ideas to life and sharpen my skills in game development.  🎮

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------